Clariteia/minos-documentation/docs/quickstart/aggregate.md

 ```

-Additionally, the `Aggregate` class provides a `save()` method that automatically creates or updated the instance depending of if it's a new one or an already exising.
+Additionally, the `Aggregate` class provides a `save()` method that automatically creates or updates the instance depending on if it's a new one or an already exising.
 Here is an example:
 ```python
 exam = Exam("Mid-term Exam", timedelta(hours=1))
 await exam.save()

 exam.duration += timedelta(minutes=30)
 await exam.save()
 ```